subham24092001/EcommerceMERN/README.md

 ## Overview

-Welcome to our Shopping Website, a dynamic e-commerce platform created using React.js and Tailwind CSS.
+Welcome to our Shopping Website, a dynamic e-commerce platform created using React.js,Node Js, Express Js, Mongodb , Mongoose and Tailwind CSS.
 This website is designed to provide a seamless shopping experience, offering a responsive layout for users across various devices.
 Additionally, we have integrated login and signup functionality using Node.js, Express.js, JWT token authentication, MongoDB, and Mongoose for enhanced security and user management.

 ## Main Features